hashgraph/hedera-json-rpc-relay/tools/README.md

 // deploy the contract
 let contract = await factory.deploy();

-// wait till the transaction is mined and get the contract address from the receipt const { contractAddress } = await contract.deployTransaction.wait();
+// wait till the transaction has reached consensus and get the contract address from the receipt const { contractAddress } = await contract.deployTransaction.wait();

 // re-init the contract with the deployed address